BABY

 Important note: While side and stomach positions are fantastic for soothing, you should always place infants on the back when he is out of your arms.
 And babies should sleep only on the back.
 Begun in 1994, the AAP’s Back to Sleep campaign has reduced SIDS deaths by more than half, just by advising parents to sleep on the back.

 Happiest Baby actively works on innovative ways to keep babies safer.
-To ensure infants don’t roll to a risky position, we created SNOO Smart Sleeper, with its one-of-a-kind swaddle that clips into the bed to keep the baby securely sleeping on the back.
+To help ensure infants don’t roll to a risky position, we created SNOO Smart Sleeper, with its one-of-a-kind swaddle that clips into the bed to keep babies securely sleep on their backs.
 Learn more.